Boruch-Baum/i3lock-fancy/README.md

 * Rename and update man page
 * Improved MakeFile, correctly handles man page and icons
 * Minor speed tweaks
+* Converted to (faster and POSIX-compliant) sh from bash

 Original readme begins here (but edited)